 Decline of mental function with aging.
 Several studies have shown that consumption of foods and supplements containing vitamin E may help slow the decline in mental functioning that occurs with age.
 A possible explanation for this effect is that the antioxidant effect of vitamin E may counteract the damage done to brain cells by free radicals.
 Results of a randomized controlled trial of vitamin E in adults aged 60 to 85 years at a dose of 900 IU/day for 6 months showed no effect on cognitive function as evaluated by event-related potentials (01).

 Cerebral ischemia.
 Generation of oxygen radicals occurring during reperfusion is an important aspect of the pathophysiological mechanism in brain infarction.
 Vitamin E has been shown to prevent apoptosis in hippocampal neurons caused by cerebral ischemia and reperfusion in rat models and can be expected to have a beneficial effect in acute stroke.
-A randomized clinical trial of vitamin E tocotrienols have shown neuroprotective effect as judged by lack of increase of volume of white matter due to cerebral small vessel disease (11).
-An experimental study on rat stroke models has shown that treatment with vitamin E has a neuroprotective effect by preventing increased permeability of the blood-brain barrier and reduction of cerebral edema following an ischemic stroke occurrence, possibly by increase of antioxidant activity (14).
+A randomized clinical trial of vitamin E tocotrienols have shown neuroprotective effect as judged by lack of increase of volume of white matter due to cerebral small vessel disease (12).
+An experimental study on rat stroke models has shown that treatment with vitamin E has a neuroprotective effect by preventing increased permeability of the blood-brain barrier and reduction of cerebral edema following an ischemic stroke occurrence, possibly by increase of antioxidant activity (15).
 Clinical trials, however, have mostly failed to show beneficial effects of vitamin E on stroke patients.
 Despite a systematic review and meta-analysis together with trial sequential analysis of randomized controlled trials to evaluate the effect of vitamin E supplementation versus placebo/no vitamin E on the risk reduction of total, fatal, non-fatal, hemorrhagic and ischemic stroke, there is still a lack of statistically significant evidence for the effects of vitamin E on the risk reduction of stroke (24).
 Nevertheless, vitamin E may offer some benefits in the prevention of ischemic stroke, and additional well-designed randomized controlled trials are needed to reach a definite conclusion.